Job Description For the Chief Compliance Officer

 - developing, coordinating, and participating in a multifaceted educational and training program that focuses on the elements of the compliance program, and seeks to ensure that all appropriate employees and management are knowledgeable of, and comply with, pertinent federal and state standards

-- ensuring through purchasing that independent contractors and agents who furnish medical services to the health system are aware of the requirements of the compliance program with respect to coding, coverage, billing, and marketing, among other things
+- ensuring through purchasing that independent contractors and agents who furnish medical services to UCD Health are aware of the requirements of the compliance program with respect to coding, coverage, billing, and marketing, among other things

 - ensuring through the human resources office, the dean's office, the purchasing department and the credentialing office that the Cumulative Sanction Report and GSA Excluded Parties System have been checked with respect to all employees, medical staff, and independent contractors